keatura/my-ordinary-vault-md/TTRPG/Dragonsoul/Anastasiya.md

 		- ~~ 6'4"
 		- lanky and fairly skinny
 		- pale as shit, like vampire level of white
+		- not really into fashion, wore mostly cheap utilitarian clothes

 #### Enemies
 -